Fireman Sam in Action

 Fireman Sam in Action is a 1996 live-action stage play/film based on the animated British children's television series Fireman Sam.
 The play features three stories, Fire Station Flood Alert, Dilys' Attic Fire and Pontypandy Fireworks Party, and was filmed and released straight to video.
 The film was released on 1 April 1996 on BBC Video.
 The opening sequence of this film was filmed on location at Aldenham Country Park, Borehamwood, Hertfordshire, England.
 It features children learning fire safety with Sam played by Gary Lucas.
 The show, created by Paragraph International (based at Pinewood Studios) toured worldwide with Writer and Director, Charles Savage for 7 years along with a Postman Pat Musical.

 Plot

 The video is made up of three separate stories.
 They are essentially live action adaptations of stories from the animated series, with a few significant changes.
-Penny Morris appears in all three stories, though she only appeared in one episode in the show.
+Penny Morris appears in all three stories, though she had then only appeared in one episode in the show.
 Also, each story includes a subplot which was not in the series – Elvis being sacked as Fire Station cook, the training film, and Norman's pet hedgehog were all created for the stage play.
 Bella Lasagne is not introduced until the second story, because Bentley the Robot is played by the same actress.